EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsubsection{Impact of pre-trained initialization and freezing weights on the device-side model}

-To get a better understanding of accuracy achieved in Figure~\ref{figure:convergence_curves} and Table~\ref{table:acc}, we further investigate accuracy degradation in local loss-based DPFL methods (i.e. LGL and FedGKT) and the effects of using pre-training initializaiton and freezing weights on $\bm{w}_c$ in \ActionFed.
-We answer the following three questions\footnote{Due to the limitation of space, we only show the results of VGG11 on CIFAR-10.
-However, the same conclusions were observed for the other model architectures and datasets.}:
+To obtain a better understanding of accuracy achieved in Figure~\ref{figure:convergence_curves} and Table~\ref{table:acc}, we further investigate accuracy degradation in local loss-based DPFL methods and the effects of using pre-trained initialization and freezing weights on $\bm{w}_c$ in \mytitle.
+We answer the following three questions\footnote{\di{We show the results for only CIFAR-10 due to the limitation of space;} the same conclusions were observed for CIFAR-100.}:

-\textbf{Can local training on the device degrade accuracy?} From Table~\ref{table:acc} and Figure~\ref{figure:convergence_curves}, it is noted that local loss-based DPFL methods suffer a higher accuracy loss than the other methods.
-Compared to vanilla DPFL, LGL and FedGKT achieve lower accuracy, specifically for CIFAR-10 and CIFAR-100.
-In summary, local loss-based DPFL reduces the gradient communication but at the cost of significant accuracy loss and slower convergence resulting from training using local error signals.
+\textbf{Can local error signals generated on the device degrade accuracy?} From Table~\ref{table:acc} and Figure~\ref{figure:convergence_curves}, it is noted that local loss-based DPFL methods suffer a higher accuracy loss than the other methods.
+Even when compared to FL and SFL, LGL and FedGKT consistently achieve lower accuracy.
+In addition, local loss-based DPFL has a slower convergence rate as demonstrated in Figure~\ref{figure:convergence_curves} resulting from separately optimizing the device-side model and the server-side model by inconsistent gradient signals.

-In addition, we notice that FedGKT has a relatively lower accuracy compared to LGL.
+We also note that FedGKT has a relatively lower accuracy compared to LGL.
 In FedGKT, knowledge distillation is carried out both on device-side and server-side models.
-We demonstrate that the distillation of device-side soft labels on server-side training has a negative impact on the accuracy.
-Figure~\ref{figure:pre_trained_fedgkt} shows the accuracy results of bidirectional FedGKT and unidirectional FedGKT (only the server-side soft labels are used for distilling the device-side model).
-We observe an accuracy improvement when removing distillation from device-side soft labels when training the server-side model, shown as unidirectional FedGKT (from 82.07\% to 84.81\%).
+We demonstrate that the distillation of device-side soft labels on server-side training has a negative impact on accuracy.
+Table~\ref{table:fedgkt} shows the accuracy results of bidirectional FedGKT and unidirectional FedGKT (only the server-side soft labels are used for distilling the device-side model).
+We observe a significant accuracy improvement when removing distillation from device-side soft labels when training the server-side model, shown as unidirectional FedGKT.
 This further demonstrates that local training results in accuracy degradation of the server-side model.